eclipse-edc/Connector/docs/developer/decision-records/2023-11-27-refactor-protocol-services/README.md

 ## Rationale

 Implementations of `IdentityService`s may need additional context/request information when verifying the JWT token.
 At the DSP (or other protocols) layer we don't have such information.
-Moving the security checks on the protocol services layer will allow us to attach contextual information to a specific request (e.g. current policy if any).
+Moving the security checks to the protocol services layer will allow us to attach contextual information to a specific request (e.g. current policy if any).

 ## Approach